gautam899/gautam899/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; I love programming and Data Structures and algorithms.
-- 🎓 &nbsp; Studying Computer Science and Engineering at the Indian Institute of Information Technology, Nagpur.
+- 🎓 &nbsp; Computer Science and Engineering graduate from the Indian Institute of Information Technology, Nagpur.
-- 🌱 &nbsp; Learning more about Backend Development, Machine Learning, and Artificial Intelligence.
+- 🌱 &nbsp; I primarily work with Rust and C, focusing on systems programming, compiler development, and low-level software engineering.
 - ✉️ &nbsp;You can shoot me an email at <a href="mailto:gautambhavya899@gmai.com" target="_blank" rel="nofollow">gautambhavya899@gmail.com</a> I'll try to respond as soon as I can.
 - 📄 &nbsp;Please have a look at my <a href="https://drive.google.com/file/d/1ubrl65fgmpiTWVLdSYmFfagXpqZEe9QB/view?usp=sharing" rel="nofollow" target="_blank">Résumé</a> for more details about me.
 I'm open to feedback and suggestions!
 -